This article is part of a series.

 can be displayed (use thedisplay

-method to do so).Read more about
+method to do so) at a given time.Read more about

 Screen

-s here - We add a
+s here. - We add a

 Component